Things to know…

 - Students must be degree-seeking undergraduates in good standing.

 - Priority will be given to work done in the context of a credit-bearing course or a non-credit-bearing arrangement, at UMBC.

 - The student’s work must have been accepted for presentation at the conference or arts event.
 General attendance, without presentation, is not supported through this fund.
-Students must submit a letter of acceptance from the conference host, along with their Travel Award application materials, confirming that their presentation has been accepted.
+Students must submit a letter of acceptance from the conference host, along with their Travel Stipend application materials, confirming that their presentation has been accepted.

 - Funding is for presentation of results, not for collaboration, training, or professional development.